bahrus/attrs-observe/README.md

 2)  The slot mechanism that comes with Shadow DOM.
 3)  Hopefully soon, [template instantiation](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md), which would likely diminish the benifit of this web component.

+Unlike many existing alternatives, this one just populates an existing DOM node tree.

+Each time populating finishes, an event, "nodes-populated-changed" is emitted.

 ## Simple data populating:

 ```html